mikolajmigacz/micro-marketplace/README.md

 - Register and manage accounts
 - Log in and edit profiles
-- Create and browse listings (tasks, products)
+- Create and browse offers (tasks, products)
 - Receive notifications about new events
-- Get smart AI advice when searching or posting listings
+- Get smart AI advice when searching or posting offers

 The project demonstrates full-stack skills: backend (Node.js, NestJS, microservices, REST, AWS, AI API) and frontend (React).
 Runs locally (Docker Compose) or deploys to AWS Free Tier.